 How Can a Judge Tell if Someone is Lying?

 As a judge, it is essential to be able to determine whether or not someone is telling the truth.
-The information that is presented in court can often be complex and contradictory, making it difficult to determine the veracity of a statement.
-It is therefore crucial to understand the physical, verbal, and psychological cues that can indicate whether or not someone is lying.
+The information presented in court can often be complex and contradictory, making it challenging to decide on the veracity of a statement.
+It is, therefore, crucial to understand the physical, verbal, and psychological cues indicating whether someone is lying.

 Physical Cues